syndicate-storage/syndicate-storage.github.io/_developer/code-documentation.md

 #### @file

 Indicates that a comment block contains documentation for a source or header file with name <name>.
+Duplicate file names should also include a unique path, for example, 'libsyndicate/opts.h'

 ```
 /**